hashicorp/consul/website/source/docs/guides/semaphore.html.md

 If this fails with `false`, then likely there was a race with another contender to acquire the slot.

 To re-attempt the acquisition, we watch for changes on `<prefix>`.
-This is because a slot may be released, a node may fail, etc. Slot holders must also watch for changes since the slot may be released by an operator or automatically released due to a false positive in the failure detector.
+This is because a slot may be released, a node may fail, etc. Watching for changes is done via a blocking query against `/kv/<prefix>?recurse`.

+Slot holders **must** continously watch for changes to `<prefix>` since their slot can be released by an operator or automatically released due to a false positive in the failure detector.
-Watching for changes is done via a blocking query against `/kv/<prefix>?recurse`.
-If a contender holds a slot, then on any change to `<prefix>` the lock’s `Holders` should be re-checked to ensure the slot is still held.
-If it is no longer held, then the same acquisition logic can be triggered.
+On changes to `<prefix>` the lock’s `Holders` list must be re-checked to ensure the slot is still held.
+Additionally, if the watch fails to connect the slot should be considered lost.

+This semaphore system is purely *advisory*.
+Therefore it is up to the client to verify that a slot is held before (and during) execution of some critical operation.

-If a slot holder ever wishes to release its slot voluntarily, it should be done by doing a Check-And-Set operation against `<lock>` to remove its session from the `Holders` object.
+Lastly, if a slot holder ever wishes to release its slot voluntarily, it should be done by doing a Check-And-Set operation against `<lock>` to remove its session from the `Holders` object.
 Once that is done, both its contender key `<prefix>/<session>` and session should be deleted.